whoward/docs/markdown/reference/test-configuration.md

 "screen-resolution": "1280x1024"
 ```

-Valid values for Windows XP, Windows 7, and OSX 10.6 are:<br/> `800x600` `1024x768` `1280x1024` `1440x900` `1920x1200`
+Valid values for Windows XP, Windows 7, and OS X 10.6 are:<br/> `800x600` `1024x768` `1280x1024` `1440x900` `1920x1200`

-Valid values for OSX 10.8 are:<br/> `1024x768` `1280x1024` `1400x900` `1920x1200`
+Valid values for OS X 10.8 are:<br/> `1024x768` `1280x1024` `1400x900` `1920x1200`

-Valid values for Windows 8/8.1 are:<br/> `1024x768` `1280x1024`
+Valid values for Windows 8 and 8.1 are:<br/> `1024x768` `1280x1024`

 ### Custom Time Zones

-Sauce has recently added support for setting custom time zones using the "time-zone" key.
-This feature should work on all operating systems, however time zones on Windows machines are approximate.
+Test VMs can be configured with custom time zones.
+This feature should work on all operating systems, however time zones on Windows VMs are approximate.
 They will default to the time zone that the provided location falls into.
 A complete list of valid locations [can be found here on Wikipedia][20].
-Sauce takes only location names, not their paths, like in the example below.
+Sauce takes only location names (not their paths), as shown in the example below.

+Key: `time-zone`

+Value type: string

 Example: